 In my article “why do we obsess over people who don’t want us”, I said that when someone gets ignored, they usually jump to conclusions that they were ignored because of their flaws.
 Narcissists are not different.
 They also have insecurities.

 Most of the time, when you get dumped you don’t actually feel bad because you love that person so much, but you feel bad because you don’t know why you got dumped.
 If you knew very well that your partner dumped you because they believe you deserve someone better, you won’t feel that bad.
-On the contrary, if you believed that you got dumped because of your weight, the breakup will not only be unbearable but you will also find it hard to recover and move on.
+On the contrary, if you believe that you got dumped because of your weight, the breakup will not only be unbearable but you will also find it hard to recover and move on.
+See: what happens when you give a narcissist the silent treatment?